 Tea tables are known to have been in existence since the 1720s – typically a tall and usually round piece of furniture, they were used to host social gatherings in the home, not only to serve tea, which had become a popular import from the far east, but also cocktails.
 By contrast, the first coffee tables were much lower – at around 45cm in height.
 Professional interior designers working during the 1900s seized upon this new form as its low height made it perfect for enhancing a small space, suiting both upper and middle-class homes where coffee had dethroned tea as the social drink of choice.

-For balanced proportion, a coffee table should be approximately two thirds of the length of your sofa.
+For a balanced proportion, a coffee table should be approximately two-thirds of the length of your sofa.
 Fitting the bill perfectly for sitting areas of different sizes is the sublime Ray coffee table which can be used individually or coupled with the smaller Ray side table to enhance a more substantial space.
-The three delicate rays create an exquisite design feature to the table top and offer a wealth of creative possibilities through customisation with a range of marbles, metals and woods.
-This unique silhouette offers a perfect compliment to a modern space.
-Shown here in a light bronze structure with a nero marquina and marron vita marble tops respectively.
+The three delicate rays create an exquisite design feature to the tabletop and offer a wealth of creative possibilities through customization with a range of marbles, metals, and woods.
+This unique silhouette offers a perfect complement to a modern space.
+Shown here in a light bronze structure with a Nero Marquina and marron vita marble tops respectively.

 To view more stunning coffee tables by wonderful Portuguese designers, take a look through our website.
-And if you’d like to share your own favourites, please do let us know on Twitter @kassavello – we’d love to hear from you.
+And don’t hesitate to contact us with any questions you may have.
+We would be delighted to hear from you.